FlipFlopBunny/myEscape.py/README.md

 # myEscape.py
-Escae game from a book tutorial
+Escape game from a book tutorial